-Oh, and while you’re at it, check out Wise’s borderless multi-currency account.
+Oh, and while you’re at it, check out Wise’s free Multi-currency Account.
 Where you can manage and send dozens of currencies all from the same account.
 With no monthly fees.
-You can also get the Wise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Now, back to what you came here to read.

-If you’re using PayPal for your international transfer, though, you have a few options:
+If you’re using PayPal for your international transfer¹, though, you have a few options:

 If you already have a cash balance in your PayPal account — because other people have transferred you money using the service before, for example — you can use this to fund your payment.